Skip to Main Content

 Where Spuntino Fits in London's Wider Scene

 London's restaurant offer has expanded considerably over the past decade, and the casual end of the market has become more competitive, not less.
 Small-plates formats, natural wine lists, and counter seating are no longer differentiated propositions in the way they were when Spuntino opened.
 The question for any venue in this position is whether its food quality and atmosphere hold up as the novelty of the format fades.
-Spuntino's continued presence on Rupert Street suggests it has maintained relevance through the cooking rather than the concept.
+Spuntino's presence on Rupert Street suggests it maintained relevance through the cooking rather than the concept.

-For those building a fuller picture of what London offers across price points and formats, the EP Club guides to London restaurants, London hotels, London bars, London wineries, and London experiences cover the full range.
+London restaurants, London hotels, London bars, London wineries, and London experiences cover the full range.
 For comparison with how casual counter formats have developed in other cities, the counter-seated tasting format at Atomix in New York City and the seafood institution Le Bernardin illustrate how differently the same city that influenced Spuntino's aesthetic has developed its own formal end.

 Know Before You Go